lttng/lttng-docs/contents/getting-started/viewing-and-analyzing.md

-Make sure the path you provide is the directory containing actual trace files (`channel0_0`, `metadata`, and the rest): the `babeltrace` utility recurses directories, but the Python binding does not.
+Make sure the path you provide is the directory containing actual trace files (`channel0_0`, `metadata`, and the rest): the `babeltrace` utility recurses directories, but the Python bindings do not.

 Here's an example of output: